tomoyukif/CutSort/README.md

 # Installation
 Download the file in thie repository and put "CutSort.app" somewhere you like.
-"CutSort.app" is an executable file on Mac OS X 10.15 or later.
+"CutSort.app" is an executable file on Mac OS X 10.15 or later, which was built using Pyinstaller.

 # Dependencies
 ImageSorter is written in Python and requires libraries listed below.